 Vicky Kuperman is a Moscow-born Boston native, New York City rat-packer and recently named “one of 12 new comedians to watch” on The Huffington Post.

-In 2014, she published her debut (comedic) novel, “The Russian Drop,” and released her debut comedy album “When I Could Feel,” out on iTunes, streaming on Pandora & Spotify and soon to be heard on SiriusXM’s comedy channel.
+Her latest book “How to Spy on Your Neighbor: Your Survival Guide for the United States of Russia” is available in bookstores all over the U.S. and on Amazon, Barnesandnoble.com, Etsy and Powellsbooks.com Her second album “All Good” is playing regularly on SiriusXM.
+In 2014, she published her debut (comedic) novel, “The Russian Drop,” and released her debut comedy album “When I Could Feel,” out on iTunes, streaming on Pandora & Spotify and heard weekly on SiriusXM’s Raw Dog comedy channel.

 She performed her Off-Broadway one-hour solo stand-up show to packed houses for five nights at the 2014 United Solo Theatre Festival, where she won “Best Stand-up of the Fest.”

 Alternately described as “fierce,” “fearless” and “ferociously funny,” Vicky has performed at countless festivals nationwide, including the renowned Boston Comedy Festival (where, in 2012, she was a finalist—one of only four women to have reached that round in the festival’s 13-year history).